Loskir/EdgyArc-fr/README.md

 - Various fixes (centered url, rounded corners, margins)
 - New option `af.edgyarc.separate-extended-urlbar` that makes the url not jump around when clicking on it
 - New option `uc.tweak.hide-tabs-bar.always` that permanently hides native tabs
+- Proper translucency support for Sidebery (introduced in FF 130.0)

 ## Usage